Directory

 2. Configure the connection details:

-• Set the domain to your agent host address.
+• Set the domain to your agent host address (or placeholder domain name if this is a private IP address, see below).

 • Set the port to 22 (SSH).